rachelrf/cliquebait-news/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  With Pique, readers can simply enter a topic of interest and see list of relevant news articles.
-With a Pique account, readers can store multiple topics of interest for a completely individualized news experience, and look at Trending Topics to see what other Pique users are interested in.
+  With CliqueBait, readers can simply enter a topic of interest and see list of relevant news articles.
+Readers can also looks at most-searched topics, most-clicked articles, and trending topics.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  TODO
+  'Whether you read The Wall Street Journal or Buzzfeed, CliqueBait had the content to keep you clicking.'

 ## How to Get Started ##
   > Describe how easy it is to get started.
-  TODO
+  Go to https://cliquebait.herokuapp.com/#/ and see what everyone is talking about!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  TODO
+  'I read it with my morning coffee, my afternoon diet coke, and my evening vodka redbull, in between browsing Pinterest and stalking my ex on Facebook.' -- Verity Jones

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  TODO
+  Read about the topics you care about at cliquebait.herokuapp.com.